Ovarian Hyperstimulation Syndrome (OHSS)

 Frequently Asked Questions (FAQs)

-A condition that occurs in some women who undergo fertility treatment.
+A potentially life-threatening condition that can occur in women undergoing fertility treatment.

 What causes OHSS?